 This morning, disembark in Cienfuegos, a scenic town on the central-southern Coast of Cuba.
 Start your day by getting to know some of the locals at an area cultural project.
-Then, continue on to the central square, the Plaza del Armas, & stop by the splendid Teatro Thomas Terry.
+Then, continue on to the central square, the Plaza del Armas & stop by the splendid Teatro Thomas Terry.

-Afterwards, you’ll head to the Graphic Society of Cienfuegos, where area artists lead programs for special needs children.
+Afterward, you’ll head to the Graphic Society of Cienfuegos, where area artists lead programs for special needs children.
 Meet with some of artisans as well as view their work.
 Then, you can choose to visits the Palacio del Valle, an architectural marvel, stroll through the Plaza de Armas, explore Cienfuegos, or head back to the ship for lunch & leisure.

 After lunch, you’ll have the chance to hear a presentation on the centrality of music in the Cuban culture.
 Learn about its African & European influences & how Cuban musicians have developed their unique sound.
 This afternoon, enjoy the following on board discussion.